 However, if a person’s perseveration is harmful to them in some way, causing physical harm, greater anxiety or depression, or causing significant social alienation, then considering an intervention is worthwhile.

-💌 If you find this post useful, please consider supporting me on Patreon!
-For just $1 USD, you’ll get special access to sneak peeks, rough cuts, opportunities to help select upcoming podcast topics and guests, FREE article PDFs, and other perks!
+If you find this post useful, please consider supporting us on Patreon!
+For just $3 USD, you’ll get special access to ad-free podcast episodes, rough cuts, opportunities to help select upcoming podcast topics and guests, FREE article PDFs, and other perks!